HelmholtzAI-Consultants-Munich/fg-clustering/docs/source/general_algorithm.rst

 Model bias
 """""""""""""

-For **regression models** the mean target value of each cluster is treated as a predictor for the target and the model bias is thus defined as the total squared error for each value of :math:`k`.
+For **regression models** the mean target value of each cluster is treated as the predictor for the target.
+The model bias is then defined as the total squared error of this prediction compared to the ground truth.
+We compute the model bias separately for each value of :math:`k`.
 Then the clustering's are scored by which clustering has the lowest total squared error:

 :math:`TSE_k = \sum_i^k \sum_{y_i \in C_j} \left( y_i - \mu_j \right)^2`